-The COEMIG program delivers on the AAGL’s commitment to advance adoption of minimally invasive gynecology worldwide.
-The program will enable the society to best serve the present and future needs of patients and providers by focusing on continuous improvement in healthcare quality and safety.
-To keep the program free of bias and protect participant confidentiality, the AAGL selected Surgical Review Corporation (SRC), an independent nonprofit healthcare quality organization, to manage the expanded program on the society’s behalf.
+The AAGL, the international professional association for minimally invasive gynecology, launched the COEMIG program to serve the present and future needs of patients and healthcare providers.
+To keep the program free of bias and protect participant confidentiality, the society selected Surgical Review Corporation, an independent nonprofit healthcare quality organization, to manage the program on its behalf.

 Nearly 800 providers around the world are currently participating in the COEMIG program.
-Of those, more than 80 hospitals and 300 surgeons are COEMIG designees.
+Of those, nearly 100 hospitals and 400 surgeons are COEMIG designees.

 Light Blue: Participants

 Dark Blue: Designees

 As of September 2014